Another dead end. Isaac swore, and regretted it.

 “I can feel it.
 I know it’s going to go well.”

-Silence reigned for a moment, and Laura didn’t know if her mother was smiling or crying until she spoke again, thoughtful.
-“Did you know Isaac has made this particular journey before?”
+Silence reigned for a moment, and Laura didn’t know if her mother was smiling or crying until she finally spoke again.
+“Did you know that Isaac’s done this before?”

 “Yeah, he came down to visit you a bunch.”

-“No, I mean this journey.
+“No, I mean this particular trip.
 The one we’re on.
 Another mother, another daughter.
 All the way out to the cliff.”

 Laura paused.
 She hadn’t.
 “And they all failed?”